-- James A. Manzi, Jr. (Chair) Independent: - Over 40 years' experience as an attorney leading complex corporate, finance and securities transactions - Former Partner in an international law firm with experience dealing with compensation structures and incentive retention policies - Chair of the Corporation's Remuneration Committee since 2018 - Director of the Corporation since 2015
+- James A. Manzi, Jr. (Chair) Independent: - Over 40 years' experience as an attorney leading complex corporate, finance and securities transactions

-- Robert Coallier Independent: - Director of Industrial Alliance Insurance and Financial Services from 2008-2019 and Chair of its Human Resources Committee from 2017-2019 - Retired CEO of Agropur Dairy Cooperative (one of North America's largest dairy processors) - Director of the Corporation since January 2020 - Member of the Corporation's Audit Committee since January 2020 - Member of the Corporation's Remuneration Committee since January 2020
+- Former Partner in an international law firm with experience dealing with compensation structures and incentive retention policies - Chair of the Corporation's Remuneration Committee since 2018 - Member of the Corporation's Audit Committee from 2015 2019 - Director of the Corporation since 2015

-- Karen Laflamme Independent: - Former Executive Vice-President and CFO, Retail, of Ivanhoé Cambridge, an investor developer of superior quality real estate properties, projects and companies (2016-2020) - Director of the Corporation since 2018 - Member of the Corporation's Audit Committee since 2018 - Member of the Corporation's Remuneration Committee since 2019 - Katherine A. Lehman Independent: - Managing Partner at Hilltop Private Capital LLC, a private equity firm focused on investing in and managing companies in industrial and business services industries
+- Robert Coallier Independent: - Director of Industrial Alliance Insurance and Financial Services from 2008-2019 and Chair of its Human Resources Committee from 2017-2019 - Former CEO of Agropur Dairy Cooperative (one of North America's largest dairy processors) - Director of the Corporation since January 2020 - Member of the Corporation's Audit Committee since January 2020 - Member of the Corporation's Remuneration Committee since January 2020 - Anne Giardini Independent: - Former President (2008-2014) of Weyerhaeuser Canada Ltd., a Canadian subsidiary of a U.S.A.- headquartered parent company in the forestry sector - Prior experience on numerous company Boards and Compensation and Human Resources committees (Translink, 2017-2020, Nevsun Resources Ltd., 2017-2019) - Director of the Corporation since January 2021 - Member of the Corporation's Environmental, Health and Safety Committee since January 2021 - Member of the Corporation's Remuneration Committee since January 2021 - Karen Laflamme Independent: - Director of Cominar REIT since 2020 - Former Executive Vice-President and CFO, Retail, of Ivanhoé Cambridge, an investor developer of superior quality real estate properties, projects and companies (2016-2020)

-- Director at Navient (NASDAQ : NAVI), where she has served on the Compensation and Personnel Committee since 2014, following prior experience on numerous private company board compensation committees. - Director of the Corporation since 2016 - Chair of the Board since 2018 - Member of the Corporation's Audit Committee since January 2020 (and prior service on the Committee from 2016-2018) - Member of the Corporation's Remuneration Committee since January 2020 c) Compensation Design and Practices:
+- Director of the Corporation since 2018 - Member of the Corporation's Audit Committee since 2018 - Member of the Corporation's Remuneration Committee since 2019 - Katherine A. Lehman Independent - Managing Partner at Hilltop Private Capital LLC, a private equity firm focused on investing in and managing companies in industrial and business services industries - Director at Navient (NASDAQ: NAVI), where she has served on the Compensation and Personnel Committee since 2014, following prior experience on numerous private company board compensation committees - Director of the Corporation since 2016 - Chair of the Board since 2018 - Member of the Corporation's Audit Committee since January 2020 (and prior service on the Committee from 2016-2018) - Member of the Corporation's Remuneration Committee since January 2020 c) Compensation Design and Practices: